deeprest/sagaGitlabMirror/Design.md

 10. Development plan.....

 #### Random Ideas
+* full screen texture flash to supplement explosions. use with small screen shake.
 * A little robot that gets excited and follows you around (jeans badger)
 * A couple of idle idiots speculating on why the robots are now evil.
 * A miniboss inspired by the **relentless** posturing that evil enemies (in movies) do, which buys the good guys enough time to defeat them.
 A big guy that never stops taunting and cannot be damaged, but has a single weakness that is revealed at some point.
 Since this game has no death, maybe he's only vulnerable to the spiderbot form.
-* full screen texture flash to supplement explosions. use with small screen shake.
+* "we're running critically low on stickers!"
+* "My only regret..."
+  * is not eating more [snausages]
+  * is upgrading my wireless data plan
+  * is not buying that timeshare in Florida
+  * is not robbing that waffle house

 ## GDC Hitchhiker's Guide to Rapid prototypes
 Minimum Viable product.